DenisRakochiy/Bitbucket/src/HW_2_2/README.md

 - when deleted - decrease their value on the element being deleted It is not allowed to enter null, characters, and other values into the collection, except integers.

-Class IntegerCollection extends class ArrayList.
+### Class IntegerCollection extends class ArrayList and override #add and #remove methods.
+### Methods are inherited from the parent class.